You Would Never Guess

 Look around and see if you can find one of those heroes in your midst.
 Often, they are the ones you'd least suspect, but would most like to have on your side if anything ever happened.

 Take the time to thank anyone that has fought for our freedom.
-With encouragement they could be the next Lee Marvin, Martha Raye, or Mr. Rogers.
+With encouragement they could be the next Lee Marvin or Martha Raye

 Your friends are close to you.
 Keep them that way.